hamidghaedi/TE_expression_BLCA/README.md

 # Data download
 Expression datasets can be download from Google drive [here](https://drive.google.com/drive/folders/132nV7uf3aLp3a8NzRK5GKgGuULo4xu2e?usp=sharing).
 In those files column names are UUID codes and need to be map to TCGA barcodes.
-Follow this script to see how this can be done.
+To do so, gdc-manifest file and table for id conversion is needed.
+Both can be find in the files directory.